temporalio/documentation/docs-src/strongly-typed-errors/bad-cancel-timer-attributes.md

   - strongly-typed
 ---

-This error indicates that the Workflow Task failed while trying to cancel a timer.
+This error indicates that the Workflow Task failed while attempting to cancel a Timer.

+Check your Timer attributes for a missing Timer Id value.